 The first step to getting out of credit card debt is putting a halt to the exorbitant interest you’re currently paying on your accumulated debt.
 The best way to do this is with a credit card that has a long introductory balance transfer offer.

 Enter the Citi Simplicity.
-This credit card doesn’t earn any rewards or offer a sign-up bonus, but it does come with a lengthy 18-month introductory period, during which you’ll pay a 0% APR on any purchases you make, as well as any balance transfers made in the first four months you have the card.
+This credit card doesn’t earn any rewards or offer a sign-up bonus, but it does come with a lengthy 21-month introductory period, during which you’ll pay a 0% APR on any balance transfers made in the first four months you have the card.

 Advantages of the Citi Simplicity

-On top of the balance transfer offer, the Citi Simplicity offers a 0% APR on all purchases for the first 18 months after you open the account, which rises to a variable APR of 14.74% to 24.74% afterward depending on your creditworthiness.
-That’s also on the longer end of cards with introductory rates on purchases, so it’s a nice feature to have along with the balance transfer offer.
+On top of the balance transfer offer, the Citi Simplicity offers a 0% APR on all purchases for the first 12 months after you open the account, which rises to a variable APR of 14.74% to 24.74% afterward depending on your creditworthiness.
+That’s on the shorter end of cards with introductory rates on purchases, but it’s still a nice feature to have along with the balance transfer offer.